mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-image/02.Building-Debian-image/docs.md

 Mender provides a tool for converting existing binary OS images for use with Mender.
 These tools are available in a [Mender repository](https://github.com/mendersoftware/mender-conversion-tools/).

-Execute the following on an Ubuntu host OS to install the prequesites for these scripts:
+Execute the following on an Ubuntu host OS to install the p[B[B[B[Prerequisites for these scripts:

 ```bash
 sudo apt install mtools parted mtd-utils e2fsprogs u-boot-tools pigz